usmanmughal11/i2c-library/docs/tutorials/integrating-with-laravel.md

 # Integrating with Laravel

-This page explains how to integrate Shoelace with a [Laravel](https://laravel.com) app using a local Webpack bundle.
+This page explains how to integrate i2c-Library with a [Laravel](https://laravel.com) app using a local Webpack bundle.

 ?> This is a community-maintained document.
 Please [ask the community](/resources/community) if you have questions about this integration.
 You can also [suggest improvements](https://github.com/shoelace-style/shoelace/blob/next/docs/tutorials/integrating-with-laravel.md) to make it better.